 When users favorite your short-form video content because they liked what they watched and they want to rewatch it again to use as a motivational video, the algorithm will keep on sending them your content.

 The algorithm detects the device and account settings too.
 For example, if a user sets his location as Atlanta, he is more likely to see content from people in the Atlanta area.

 This is a major boost for your church because it’s essentially free advertising to the people most likely to visit your church in person.

 How to Create Short-form Social Media Videos from Your Sermons

 Church leaders are tasked to minister the word of God and influence people, and where are most people?
 Social media.

-Sermon Shots helps churches create professional looking, short-form video content from your sermons in as little as 5 minutes.
+Sermon Shots helps churches create professional-looking, short-form video content from your sermons in as little as 5 minutes.

 This allows you and your church to focus on the most important thing: your people.
-And not to spend hours trying to create social media posts but instead to do it in minutes and have it ready to share to everyone.
+And not to spend hours trying to create social media posts but instead to do it in minutes and have it ready to share with everyone.
 See how easy it is.

 You can try Sermon Shots for free and see for yourself how this will be a huge help in growing your church both locally and globally.